 The Congregation ceremony is one of the oldest traditions in the University.
 The conferment of each Degree is still an act of the whole University, approved by the Grace of the Regent House, that is by a resolution of the governing body.
 Graduands are presented one by one to the Vice-Chancellor of the University or a deputy, in the presence of the Proctors who are the elected representatives of the Regent House.
 Although Congregations are held throughout the year, the June Congregations are set aside for what is called General Admission to Degrees, at which most undergraduates proceed to their first Degrees at the end of their final term.

-Bookings must be made at least 10 days before the Congration date.
+Bookings must be made before noon 10 days before the Congration date.

 Any member of Murray Edwards who has fulfilled the appropriate examination and residence requirements may proceed to their degree at Congregation.
 The College will automatically contact those students whom it expects to present for their 'first' degrees at General Admission in the Lent Term.
 The Board of Graduate Studies informs graduate students when they have been approved for their degrees and asks them to contact the College to make the necessary arrangements to have their degrees conferred at Congregation.